 You can only hustle for so long

 Basically, you can spend beyond what you have, but only for so long.
 It won’t take long before you have to pay the piper.
 Again, Paul Chek drops some wisdom bombs.
 “Mother Nature is a tough lover.
 You will contribute one way or the other.
-Either you play in the garden and contribute to the garden in a healthy way, or she will put you in the ground and you will contribute by being food for the soil.
+Either you play in the garden and contribute to the garden healthily, or she will put you in the ground, and you will contribute by being food for the soil.
 First, you get tired, that’s your first warning.
 Then, you get an illness.
-If nothing changes you will get an infection, and if you still keep hustlin’ 24/7 you’ll get a disease and die.
-Oops, you hustled just a bit too long.
+If nothing changes, you will get an infection, and if you still keep hustlin’ 24/7, you’ll get a disease and die.”
+Whoops, you hustled just a bit too long.

 When I chase the world runs, when I am the world comes

 The chase isn’t bad in itself.
-It creates anticipation, there’s something to be reached and if you make it then you will be happy.
-But, when is it enough?
+It creates anticipation, there’s something to be reached, and if you make it, then you will be happy.
+But when is it enough?
 What is the price you are willing to pay?
 What if you are hustlin’ merely because everyone else is doing it?
-What if its just social sick behavior?
-Aubrey Marcus said, “When I chase the world runs, when I am the world comes”.
+And what if its just social sick behavior?
+Aubrey Marcus said, “When I chase the world runs when I am the world comes”.
 So, what if the hustle is a never-ending chase?
-You keep chasing and the world keeps running.
+You keep chasing, and the world keeps running.
 It will never be enough.
-You will keep running for the rest of your life.
-Running to chase, and running out of life energy.
+You will keep running for the rest of your life, running to chase, and running out of life energy.
 All in the name of the hustle.

 But, what if ‘you are’ the world comes?
 What if you would be satisfied with what is?
-What if all is well and you just continue in a healthy fashion which benefits you and the world around you?
-What if you would wake up every day with a bit more energy then yesterday and being cool with where you are in life?
+What if all is well, and you just continue in a healthy fashion which benefits you and the world around you?
+And what if you would wake up every day with a bit more energy then yesterday and being cool with where you are in life?
 What if you wouldn’t have six packs abs, a billion-dollar company, or a viral thing?
-What if you are just healthy, make enough to live the life you want and add value to the people really interested in what you have to say?
+And what if you are just healthy, make enough to live the life you want, and add value to the people interested in what you have to say?

 What if you would stop the 24/7 hustle and do what works for you?
-What if everyone would just stop pretending, chasing ideas of concepts and tries to stop impressing the Joneses?
-What if all is well and we would just enjoy our jobs, our gym sessions, our food, our quality time and ourselves?
+What if everyone would just stop pretending, chasing ideas of concepts, and tries to stop impressing the Joneses?
+And what if all is well and we would just enjoy our jobs, our gym sessions, our food, our quality time and ourselves?

 So, can we all just stop with the bullshit?
 Really, enough is enough.
 Can we all just stop pretending like we are are super-humans capable of superhuman shit and pretend like that’s the status quo everyone should abide by?
 I’m not talking about your individual superpowers that give you your personal edge, your authenticity.
 I’m talking about the super-human bullshit that is unhealthy and just a load of bullshit.

-You know what I mean.
-The bullshit you’ve been buying into for the last couple of years.
+You know what I mean — the bullshit you’ve been buying into for the last couple of years.
 The stuff you try to keep doing but keep failing at.
-The things your mind says ‘hell yeah!’ to, but your soul says ‘nope’ to.
+And the things your mind says ‘hell yeah!’ to, but your soul says ‘nope’ to.
 The things that look too good to be true.
 The thing that keeps popping up every-time you open a random social media page.
 You know what I’m talking about.